 How much does it cost?

-The service is provided under tender by Derbyshire County Council and delivered in the North Dales and High Peak by Connex Community Support.
+The service is provided under tender by Derbyshire County Council and delivered in the Derbyshire Dales and High Peak by Connex Community Support.
 Volunteer support is offered for a six week period, free of charge.

 How do I get referred to the service?

 The service takes referrals from anyone so someone can self-refer to the service or referrals can be taken from a friend, family member or nurse for example.
 In the first instance you should call 01283 817417, Monday to Friday between 9am and 5pm.
 Ths is a central number for all Home from Hospital services across Derbyshire.
 Your referral will then be passed to the right service for your area.